 DOLA will issue grants based on eligibility to these entities only

-In the 2021 legislative session, all programs within the initiatives were extended until repeal, September 1, 2027.
+In the 2021 legislative session, the original programs within the initiative were extended until sunset, September 1, 2027.
+All expansion programs will repeal effective September 1, 2023.

 Current Funding Opportunities: